When you think of affordable, does it take you back to your childhood?

 The median income in Firestone comes in at $94,545 and the median home value is $303,100 for 2019.

 There You Have It Mr. Or Mrs. Colorado Cheapskate

-If you’re looking at the cost of living numbers in Colorado, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Colorado, this is an accurate list of the most affordable places to live in colorado for 2019.